Violetsunrise/Prework-study-guide/README.md

 ## Usage

-The webpage includes notes for each topic learned, including HTMAL, CSS, Git and Javascript.
+The webpage includes notes for each topic learned, including HTML, CSS, Git and Javascript.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+For a random suggestion on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
 A console panel should open either below or to the side of the webpage in the browser.
 There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.

 ## Credits